TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/Properties/LanguageField.rst

       automatically migrated on-the-fly possibly losing configurations.
       See :ref:`Migration to the language type <columns-languge-migration>`

-   This property contains the field name which contains a pointer to the language of the record.
+   This property contains the field name of the field which contains a pointer to the language of the record.
 The field should have the type :ref:`language <columns-language>`.
+The field is called :ref:`sys_language_uid <field-sys_language_uid>` by convention.

    This TCA type automatically displays all available languages for the current context (the corresponding site configuration) and also automatically